A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: The PyTorch equivalent formulation for Algorithm

 \section{The \texttt{PyTorch} equivalent formulation for Algorithm \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates}}

-In the present section, we closely follow \cite{DefazioCurved} where Defazio has proved the equivalence between the original Nesterov method and some alternative formulations: the Sutskever algorithm, and also with the modern momentum form which currently is used in \texttt{PyTorch} \footnote{\url{https://github.com/pytorch/pytorch/blob/master/torch/optim/sgd.py}} implementation.
+In the present section we shall strictly follow the research paper \cite{DefazioCurved} of Defazio, which shows the equivalence between the original Nesterov method and some alternative formulations: the Sutskever algorithm, and also with the modern momentum form which currently is used in \texttt{PyTorch} \footnote{\url{https://github.com/pytorch/pytorch/blob/master/torch/optim/sgd.py}}.
 We mention that in our \texttt{PyTorch} implementation we shall use the Sutskever formulation (and not the modern momentum one) due to its simplicity.
-Our aim is to show that Algoritm \eqref{AdaptiveHeayBallMethod} can be restated into an equivalent form, and then we show that this form can also be used in the AMSGrad-like algorithm \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates}.
+Our aim is to show that Algoritm \eqref{AdaptiveHeayBallMethod} can be restated into an equivalent form, and then we show that this form can also be used in the \emph{AMSGrad}-like algorithm \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates}.
 Also, we specify that we shall use $\tilde{\vb* \gamma}_n \in \mathbb{R}^d$ even though in our numerical experiments we will take $\tilde{\vb* \gamma}_n$ to be a deterministic real number (we have already pointed out in Remark \eqref{Adaptive_Gamma_n}, and also see section \eqref{Section_NeuralNetworks}).
 Moreover, we will utilize the Sutskever approach to our \texttt{PyTorch} implementation involving the training of neural networks. \\ In order to do this, we consider the adaptive accelerated algorithm \eqref{AdaptiveHeayBallMethod}.
 For simplicity, taking $n \geq 2$, we restate it below: